 - UL® National Brand Certification Program (NBCP) is to assess the extent to which an organization conforms to the applicable regulations and/or standards regarding the products being manufactured.

 Third party sellers on mass distribution sites often sell fake supplements.
-The distributors only distribute, and they are not responsible for what is being sold, how it is being shipped or stored or how many times it has been returned and then resold.
+The distributors only distribute, and they are not responsible for what is being sold.
+Furthermore, how it is being shipped or stored or how many times it has been returned and then resold.

-Heat sensitive supplements such as probiotics or fish oil must be stored in cooler temperatures and especially during summer months shipped in ice packs.
-Be sure you buy direct from the manufacturer or an authorized distributor that only sell authentic product that has been stored and shipped appropriately.
+Heat sensitive supplements such as probiotics or fish oil must be stored in cooler temperatures.
+Especially during summer months shipped in ice packs.
+Be sure you buy direct from the manufacturer or an authorized distributor.

 As you can see, there is a lot to know about supplements.
 If you are not up to the task of doing the research, consult a functional medicine doctor who can not only guide you on which supplements are right for you, they can steer you towards quality manufacturers and distributors who use only the finest ingredients and have the appropriate certifications.
 Supplement Savvy is a free educational program that gives access to my most effective protocols and supplement manufacturers and distributors at a discount.
 Sign up to learn more and take the guesswork away using this free educational program.
 Become Supplement Savvy!